Rabil Family

 Description

-At least one of Edward’s brothers, Abdallah George [A.G.]
-Rabil, also immigrated; the two lived in Smithfield for most of their lives.
-In 1921 Edward married Mary Farfour Shelby (1892-1986), who had also been born in Hammana.
-While Abdallah opened a department store in Smithfield, Edward and Mary entered the restaurant business.
-They owned and operated Ed’s Café in Smithfield for many years.
+Edward George Rabil (1897-1974) was born in 1897 in Hammana, Lebanon.
+He immigrated to Smithfield, North Carolina from Lebanon in 1909.
+At least one of Edward’s brothers, Abdallah George Rabil, also immigrated; the brothers lived in Smithfield for most of their lives.
+In 1921, Edward married Mary Farfour Shelby (1892-1986), who had also been born in Hammana.
+Edward and Mary owned and operated Ed’s Café in Smithfield for many years; Abdallah opened a department store in Smithfield.

-Together, Edward and Mary had two children: Edward George Rabil, Jr. (1923-2007) and Mitchell George Rabil (1924-1987).
+Edward and Mary had two children, Edward George Rabil, Jr. (1923-2007) and Mitchell George Rabil (1924-1987).
 Edward Rabil Jr. married Cecil Mae Bradley and Mitchell Rabil married Gertrude “Trudy” Marie Carter.
 Carter and Stephen Rabil were among their children.
-This generation of Rabils were talented in various sports, and pursued sports even as they received their college educations.
-The third generation of Smithfield Rabils were mainstays in both North Carolina and Lebanese-American communities.
+This generation of Rabils pursued sports at the collegiate level.

 This collection contains official documents, newspaper articles, and photographs related to the Rabil family of Smithfield and their extended family throughout North Carolina.
-The collection has an emphasis on the athletic activity and achievement of the Rabils.
-A number of additional research--including newspaper clippings, obituaries, and documents--gathered by Khayrallah Center staff during research, are available upon request.
-These restricted materials relate to branches of the Rabil family beyond Smithfield and throughout North Carolina.
+The collection has an emphasis on athletics.

 Source